Experiential Education that Inspires Action

 The professor develops student goals or outcomes and will create expectations for the class to set the group up for success in accomplishing the goals.
 Students know the purpose of what they are doing and why it is important.
 Here are the goals for a class on mission statements.

 - Students can identify the qualities and components of an effective mission statement.

 - Students can review corporate mission statements and evaluate their effectiveness and provide constructive feedback.

 - Students can write a mission statement for an organization.

-Students will read a background chapter and articles on mission statements and have a few critical questions to answer in order to get their minds engaged in the content.
+Students will read a background chapter and articles on mission statements and have a few critical questions to answer to get their minds engaged in the content.
 Students bring their work and questions to class and are ready to discuss their learning from the reading.
-The class is organized and expectations are set in a manner that students can be productive during group work and challenge one another in the learning process.
+The class is organized, and expectations are set so that students can be productive during group work and challenge one another in the learning process.

-The professor will process the experience along the way asking questions that helps the students reflect.
+The professor will process the experience along the way, asking questions that help the students reflect.
 For example, the professor may ask questions like: What do you notice about this set of mission statements?
 What did you think or feel about the organizations when you read them?
 Does this help you clearly understand the organization?

 With the key concepts and points of learning, the students then embark on an experience to apply the learning.
 Students will write a mission statement for a group or organization in which they belong and evaluate the effectiveness of that mission statement over the course of the semester.

 What Does Experiential Learning Look Like at Brevard College?